Ribitol-5-phosphate 2-dehydrogenase

-The 3 substrates of this enzyme are D-ribitol 5-phosphate, NAD^{+}, and NADP^{+}, whereas its 4 products are D-ribulose 5-phosphate, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are D-ribitol 5-phosphate and reduced nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are D-ribulose 5-phosphate, reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is D-ribitol-5-phosphate:NAD(P)^{+} 2-oxidoreductase.
 This enzyme is also called dehydrogenase, ribitol 5-phosphate.
 This enzyme participates in pentose and glucuronate interconversions.